marcoagner/Flask-QRcode/docs/index.rst

 Installation
 ------------

-You can install it from PyPy:
+You can install it from PyPi:
 ::

         $ pip install flask-qrcode